Entropic equality for worst-case work at any protocol speed: Application to solid-state system: Electron box

 \section{Application to solid-state system: Electron box}

-To demonstrate the physical relevance of our results, we take a realistic example, the so-called electron box, and apply our results to it.
+To demonstrate the physical relevance of our results, we take a realistic example, the electron box~\cite{Koski14a,Koski13a,Saira12a,Altshuler91a,Grabert92a}, and apply our results to it.
 We first derive a time-local master equation for the level-occupation probabilities in Appendix~\ref{appendix:B.1}.
-As shown in Appendix~\ref{section:Continuous}, it is equivalent to the discrete-time trajectory model discussed in the main text.
-Then the work distribution functions are analyzed numerically in Appendix~\ref{appendix:B.2} and analytically in Appendix~\ref{GuaranteedW::sec:1}.
-Finally, we provide an upper bound of the penalty term $D_\infty$, which reveals the direct physical relevance of our results.
+As shown in Appendix~\ref{section:Continuous}, the master equation is equivalent to the discrete-time trajectory model discussed in the main text.
+The work distribution functions are analyzed numerically in Appendix~\ref{appendix:B.2} and analytically in Appendix~\ref{GuaranteedW::sec:1}.
+Finally, we upper-bound the penalty term $D_\infty$, which reveals the direct physical relevance of our results.